CFGM-FM: History

 On March 14, 2012, the CRTC approved an application by Haliburton Broadcasting Group to acquire the stations.
 On April 23, 2012 Vista Broadcast Group, which owns a number of radio stations in western Canada, announced a deal to acquire Haliburton Broadcasting, in cooperation with Westerkirk Capital.
 The transaction was approved by the CRTC on October 19, 2012.

 On May 4, 2015, Vista received approval from the CRTC to change the frequency of CJFB-FM from 105.5 to 102.7 MHz, along with an adjustment of authorized contours and transmitter power.
 As an adjunct to that station's changes, Vista submitted a separate application to revoke the licence for CFGM-FM.

+The CRTC approved Vista Radio's application to revoke CFGM-FM's broadcasting license on April 10, 2024.